A Typical Day For A Volunteer

 You walk back home with your group, and see the afternoon teachers finish up lunch and head to their school.
 You pile into the kitchen and settle in to a feast of rice, a hefty slice of avocado, beans in a g-nut sauce with a side of pork, then it's time to get a few things done.
 There isn't a washing machine around but you're just grateful you have piped water at your place and don't have to take daily trips to the spring to do your laundry.
 You and some of your group members sit down and start scrubbing your tee shirts and pants clean; it takes a minute to wash out all that red dirt, but you guys are swapping vacation ideas for the weekend and time passes pretty quick.

 Your family is 9 hours ahead of you (MST) so after lunch and laundry you call them right before they are going to bed.
-Sometimes the WiFi is quick enough for a video call but you settle for an audio call today, and fill in your family about the cute kids in your class and your plans for the weekend.
-You're also taking requests for souvenirs from your siblings; you sent home pictures of all the colorful clothes and drums at the market and now everyone wants something from Africa!
+Sometimes the WiFi is quick enough for a video call but you settle for an audio call today.
+You're taking requests for souvenirs from your siblings; you sent home pictures of all the colorful clothes and drums at the market and now everyone wants something from Africa!

 Some people are catching up in journals, some are sketching the sunset, but you're into pretty competitive game of cards that's only broken up after dinner is announced.
 It's similar to lunch, but everyone's pretty excited when a few teachers share the cookies they bought at the local market yesterday.
 After dinner, you make the short walk to the nearby studio for your $1 Zumba lesson that you signed up for.
 Walking back, you're looking forward to a cool shower.
 The water here isn't heated, but all year round Uganda stays pretty warm, so you've gotten used to cooling off by rinsing off right before bed.
 Right before everyone goes to sleep you hang out in the courtyard and look up at the bright full moon — excited for the weekend safari you have planned!